QuantEcon/lecture-python.myst/lectures/svd_intro.md

 * The **left null space** of $X$, denoted ${\mathcal N}(X^T)$, consist of all vectors $z$ such that
 $X^T z =0$.
 Its dimension is $n-p$.

-The $U$ and $V$ factors for a  full SVD of a matrix $X$ contain orthogonal bases for all four subspaces.
+For a  full SVD of a matrix $X$, the matrix $U$ of left singular vectors  and the matrix $V$ of right singular vectors contain orthogonal bases for all four subspaces.

-The subspaces are connected in interesting ways, consisting of two pairs of orthogonal subspaces that we'll describe here.
+They form two pairs of orthogonal subspaces that we'll describe now.

 Let $u_i, i = 1, \ldots, m$ be the $m$ column vectors of $U$ and let
 $v_i, i = 1, \ldots, n$ be the $n$ column vectors of $V$.